ABOUT HSS

 CLASS SKILL REQUIREMENTS

 All HSS classes require students to possess certain skills appropriate for each level.
 If a student does not possess the skills for a particular class they will experience frustration and failure.
 Students should assume that they will spend 1-3 years on each level.
 At the end of each year, parents will receive a report showing their student’s progress.
 Instructors will notify parents when a student is ready to be promoted to another level.
 To progress at a faster rate, parents should consider private instruction.
 Mastery of skills for advancement to the next level is determined by a predefined set of skills.
-That list can be obtained on our website at: www.homeschoolstrings.org/skill-levels/or you can ask for a copy from the HSS admin.
+Skills will be assessed using the Kitsap Music Teachers Association’s Music Literacy Program plus additional skills required by HSS.
+That list of skills can be obtained on our website or you can ask for a copy from the HSS admin.

 CONCERTS & PERFORMANCES